 NATIONAL VIDEO GAMES DAY | SEPTEMBER 12

 Video game players across the United States enjoy this day with much enthusiasm.
-From their very earliest days, video games have gone on to become an art form and industry.
+From their very earliest days, video games been a blend of art form and industry.

-On July 25, 1983, in Ottumwa, Iowa, by Walter Day and the Twin Galaxies Intergalactic Scoreboard out of Ottumwa, Iowa founded the United States National Video Game Team.
+On July 25, 1983, Walter Day and the Twin Galaxies Intergalactic Scoreboard out of Ottumwa, Iowa founded the United States National Video Game Team.
 Their early games used interactive electronic devices with various display formats.
 Thomas T. Goldsmith Jr. and Estle Ray Mann filed the first patent for an interactive electronic device in 1947.
-It was called the “Cathode ray tube amusement Device”.
+It was called the “Cathode ray tube amusement Device.”

 Some other early examples include: